Tuesday, March 4, 2025

 Ciabatta

 Ciabatta is a Italian bread with rustic texture on the crust (crispy when it's just out of the oven or toasted) and soft, airy on the inside.
 It can be eaten on its own, dipped in olive oil or hummus, or made into sandwich.
+I have shared two recipes for ciabatta in this blog post: one made using Biga, the other one (scroll below) made using Sourdough Discard.

+Ciabatta Made Using Biga.
 Recipe credit to Brian Lagerstrom.
 Watch his video here.

 Ingredients (makes 2 very big loaves)